What to Expect from the Swordsfall RPG

 Advantages and Disadvantages

 Advantages and Disadvantages are the ways that a roll can lend complexity.
+In the Swordsfall RPG, it’s all about the various ways a roll can play out.
 Let’s say you’re hacking a safe, a success with a disadvantage would mean that you get into the safe…but something bad happens.
 This is where the player and the GM get to collaborate for a second.

 Was it a backup alarm?
 Did a guard hear the safe opening?
 Did your tool break?

-An advantage in the same example could mean something like you crack open the safe and find extra money.
+An Advantage in the same example could mean something like you crack open the safe and find extra money.
 Or maybe the plans to a top-secret weapon.
-Or maybe a map to lost treasure.
+Or maybe a map to some lost treasure.

 The RPG will use D6, D8, and D12 dice.
 The average dice roll will be around 6 to 8 dice.
 There are six dice types.